proplot-dev/proplot/docs/quickstart1.rst

 .. image:: quickstart/quickstart_8_1.svg

 A-b-c subplot labeling is easily accomplished with ProPlot.
-The label order is row-major by default; to change this, use the `~proplot.subplots.subplots` ``order`` keyword arg.
-The label position canb e changed with the ``abc.loc`` `~proplot.rcmod` option, and the label style can be changed with the ``abc.format`` `~proplot.rcmod` option.
+For simple grids, the label order is row-major by default and controlled by the `~proplot.subplots.subplots` ``order`` keyword arg.
+The label position can be changed with the ``abc.loc`` `~proplot.rcmod` option, and the label style can be changed with the ``abc.format`` `~proplot.rcmod` option.
 See :ref:`The format command` and :ref:`Rc settings control` for details.